nod0n/calamares_wiki/Deployer's-Guide.md

 ### OEM Configuration (post-delivery)

-> This isa bout the configuration of Calamares that should be
+> This is about the configuration of Calamares that should be
 > written into the image, so that on first boot it can do
 > the right thing.